oweb36/mws-docs/Characters/Air Conditioners/ToshyFEN.md

 FEN is the volatile boi while RBC is the cautious one.

 ToshyFEN is quite chill in general, but he can never be as chill as [WELLPan](WELLPan.md).
 ToshyFEN can also be insane and angrier than usual.
 FEN is the mind of ToshyFEN that is mentally unstable and insane, RBC is mentally stable and sane.

+RBC is also more intelligent than FEN.

+ToshyFEN can be caring and will step in to protect.
 ### FEN
 FEN is the mentally unstable and insane mind of ToshyFEN.
 FEN is mentally not ok (insane and unstable).
 FEN basically has two personalities that are volatile at changing about.
 He is suffering from some kind of dissociative personality disorder.